-Just about any whitelisted site can occasionally contain inappropriate content for a brand.
+Just about any allowlisted site can occasionally contain inappropriate content for a brand.
 Consider the case of a car manufacturer with a model that appears on Forbes’s annual “New Cars to Avoid” list.
-While the Forbes site reaches an ideal demographic for new car buyers and will likely be included in the car maker’s whitelist, an ad appearing with the list slideshow or an article mentioning the list, will be cringeworthy.
+While the Forbes site reaches an ideal demographic for new car buyers and will likely be included in the car maker’s allowlist, an ad appearing with the list slideshow or an article mentioning the list, will be cringeworthy.

 Advertisers are conditioned to think at a somewhat concrete URL level, while users operate at a highly fluid page level, ebbing and flowing through the internet.
 A site visitor might hit a single URL page within thousands, sometimes with no clue what the rest of the site is about, before moving to a page with a video on a similar topic on a different site, and then veering off in a new direction.